 The hotel was built to serve Ringwood station on the original Southampton-Weymouth LSWR main line, and later the Somerset and Dorset lines - which went from Brockenhurst to Templecombe and Bath.
 Station and lines closed in the 1960's.

-This Pub serves 2 changing beers and 2 regular beers.
+This Pub serves 2 changing beers (3 in summer) and 1 regular beer.

 Railway, Ringwood